pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-cloud/organization-access-tokens.md

 ### API Access

-See the Pulumi [Service REST API docs](https://www.pulumi.com/docs/reference/service-rest-api/) for more information about each API endpoint.
+See the Pulumi [Cloud REST API docs](https://www.pulumi.com/docs/reference/cloud-rest-api/) for more information about each API endpoint.

 #### Stacks